-A substrate is a base on which your snake will live, so it is critical that you make an informed decision.
-A good substrate will retain moisture well, will not give off odor or toxic chemicals and will not be easily ingested by your snake.
+A substrate is the type of bedding that will line your snake’s enclosure.
+A good substrate will retain moisture well, not give off bad odors by absorbing urates, and not be easily ingested or inhaled by your pet snake.

-Note that not all substrates are safe for captive snakes.
-Sand is a popular choice among snake owners, but it can be easily ingested by your snake, resulting in impaction.
-You must also avoid using any substrate containing cedar or pine as it releases oils that can be extremely harmful to reptiles.
+Not all types of bedding are safe for captive snakes.
+For example, sand can be easily ingested by your snake, resulting in hardened stools/constipation.
+You must also avoid using any substrate that contains cedar or pine as it releases oils that are harmful to snakes and reptiles generally.

 What’s the Best Bedding for Pet Snakes?

 Check how much moisture the substrate holds, how easy it is to clean, whether it harbors bacteria easily, and how much it costs.
 Bedding for snakes should also be based on the species and its requirements.

 Note: According to the Lancet, snakes carry salmonella.
 Wash your hands thoroughly after handling your pet snake and its soiled bedding.